Tax Savings –

 How the Plan Works

-The DCAP allows you to receive your tax savings benefit throughout the year.
 Eligible employees make an election to authorize a bi-weekly deduction amount from their pay to be placed into their DCAP account.
-When an eligible expense is incurred, you must submit a DCAP Reimbursement Request form, proof of payment, and evidence of service date(s) that the expense was incurred.
+When an eligible expense is incurred, a DCAP Reimbursement Request form must be submitted, along with proof of payment and a statement of service that supports that the expense was incurred.
 The expense must be incurred during the plan year to be eligible.
-Reimbursement will be paid by check within 30 days from receipt; however, typical turnaround time is 7 days.

 - During the annual DCAP open enrollment period in November each year